To Be Twenty Blu-ray Movie

 The film follows closely two hitchhikers (Carati and Guida) who head to the Eternal City to experience life.
 After a few surprising encounters, which are arranged differently in the Italian and English versions of the film, they arrive in a notorious hippie house where a perpetually stoned host (Vittorio Caprioli) allows them to get a room.
 The girls then quickly begin sharing the beds of other ‘tenants’ that are experiencing life as they understand it and make a disappointing discovery -- the men cannot meet their expectations.
 Visibly frustrated, they begin exploring the city and not too far away from the house pick up a handsome drunk (Ray Lovelock) who seems able to perform even when he passes out.
 While having fun with their new toy, however, the girls become involved with some seriously shady criminals running a prostitution ring and then attract all kinds of other weird characters.

-What makes the film awfully difficult to rationalize is the fact that it pulls in different directions at the same time and in the process produces contrasts that become quite suspicious.
-For example, while the girls are enjoying their time in the city the film works well as a light ‘70s comedy with an open mind.
-But amidst the jokes and sexual fireworks there is quite a bit of ugly material that would have been right in a completely different type of film.
+What makes the film awfully difficult to rationalize is the fact that it pulls in different directions at the same time, and in the process produces contrasts that become quite suspicious.
+For example, while the girls are enjoying their time in the city, the film works well as a light ‘70s comedy with an open mind.
+But amidst the jokes and sexual fireworks, there is quite a bit of ugly material that would have been right in a completely different type of film.
 Graphic drug use, police raids, group beatings, rape and murder, the film just gets darker and nastier, and eventually permanently abandons its positive attitude toward life.
 On top of this, the more the film alters its identity, the more comfortable Di Leo becomes with the ugliness.

-There are two different versions of the film on this Blu-ray release which were also present on the previous DVD releases.
+There are two different versions of the film on this Blu-ray release, which were also present on the previous DVD releases.
 (I replaced the old Italian DVD release with the newer U.S. release which offers a stronger technical presentation, and I can confirm that the slightly harder Italian version is fully uncut.
 Unfortunately, it is sourced from a standard definition master).
 The Italian version rearranges some sequences and even uses alternate footage.
-The identity of the film, I think, remains the same, but the Italian version seems like the one that captures the essense of the chaos in Di Leo’s head better.
+The identity of the film, I think, remains the same, but the Italian version seems like the one that captures the essence of the chaos in Di Leo’s head better.

 The film was lensed by Roberto Gerardi, who had previously worked on Mario Monicelli‘s timeless classic The Great War and Vitorio De Sica’s Marriage Italian Style.